open-ce/open-ce/doc/README.yaml.md

 #### git_tag

-By default, the git tag will be the current (i.e. main or master) branch of the specified source tree, such that you don't need to include this keyword unless you want to explicitly override it to fetch a different version.
+By default, the git tag will be the current (i.e. `main`) branch of the specified source tree, such that you don't need to include this keyword unless you want to explicitly override it to fetch a different version.
 To do this, you will simply specify the version value or the hexadecimal git tag value that you want to obtain during the build.